 Psychotherapy

-- Psychotherapy is a way to help people change their thinking and cope better with life's challenges.
+- Psychotherapy is a way to help you understand your thinking patterns, cope better with life's challenges and live a life you value.

-- Psychotherapy can be used to treat mental health issues such as depression, anxiety and addiction.
+- Mental health issues such as depression, anxiety and addiction can be treated with psychotherapy.

-- Psychotherapy helps you understand your feelings and manage your stress in a healthier way.
+- Your therapist can help you understand your feelings and manage your stress in a healthier way.

-- Psychotherapy is not a quick treatment; it takes time for long lasting results.
+- This is not a quick treatment — it takes time for long lasting results.

 What is psychotherapy?

-Psychotherapy is a group of therapies that help you to understand why you feel, think and act in ways that are distressing and affect your life.
-Psychotherapy aims to help you work towards changing these.
+Psychotherapy is a group of therapies that help you understand why you feel, think and act in ways that cause you distress and make your life more difficult.
+Psychotherapy aims to help you work towards understanding and making choices about these ways of thinking.

 These therapies are often used to treat mental health conditions.
-They can also be useful for anyone wanting to change unhelpful thoughts or behaviours.
+They can also be useful for anyone who wants to change unhelpful thoughts or behaviours.

-Psychotherapy is provided by psychologists, psychiatrists and mental health professionals who have specialised training.
+Psychotherapy is offered by specially trained psychologists, psychiatrists and mental health professionals.
 It is sometimes called 'psychological therapy' or 'talking therapy'.

 Psychotherapy can be used to treat: